MrAirspace/aircraft-flight-schedules/README.md

 ![image](https://github.com/user-attachments/assets/b96a126c-00aa-4076-9882-f5a84669eb13)
 Aircraft coverage of ADSBlol initiative.
 Time of day ~13:00 UTC to have reasonable ops in all continents - no midnight situation in major markets (image above)

-# Flights Extracts - Validation Case Study
-Given the fact that ADSBlol coverage improves regularly, validation of the extracted flights is a never finished task, especially given the global scope.

-At present, each quarter of extracted flights features approx. 10-13+ million flights and ~500,000 aircraft.

-_Validation Case Study - AMS/EHAM Reference Day 2024-06-14_

-- Number of (commercial!) flights extracted from ADS-B data vs # flights from AMS schedule --> significantly close, within 5% error margin

-- Airline representation --> significantly close, within 5% error margin

-- Destination/origin of a flight accurate 73% of time purely based on ADS-B track data, improved to 95+% by using callsign vs route lookup

 # License